chirag-parmar/ESP8266-Thingspeak-Interface/README.md

 *NOTE: you must create a thingspeak account and generate a API Key inorder to exceute the program.*

-*will shortly update with a interface diagram to program the ESP8266*
+*look for ESP8266 Development Board Repository to program your ESP8266-01 using Arduino-UNO R3*